 Aliawa (Site n.
 246 in the survey conducted by Harvard University) is located in the south-western Erbil plain close to a water course which forms a meander that flanks the site on its western side.
 The main mound is 25 m high, is approximately 2 hectares in extension and features steep slopes on the north, east and west sides, while to the south they are are more gentle.

-The survey has demonstrated that the ancient settlement’s extension also reached the base of the mound and covered an area of approximately 20 hectares.
-The analysis of the diagnostic pottery sherds and of the finds retrieved in the 16 collection units, moreover, enabled the reconstruction of the site’s occupational sequence for every period and allowed the hypothetical localization of the occupied areas during the different phases.
+The survey has demonstrated that the ancient settlement’s extension also reached the base of the mound and covered an area of approximately 30 hectares.
+The analysis of the ca. 1400 diagnostic pottery sherds and of the finds retrieved in the 21 collection units, moreover, enabled the reconstruction of the site’s occupational sequence for every period and allowed the hypothetical localization of the occupied areas during the different phases.

-The most ancient signs of occupation at the site date to the Late Ubaid period (end of 5th millennium BC) and have been recorded in the southern area of the mound, while pottery sherds belonging to the LC 3-5 (4th millennium BC) are spread out over a wider zone.
-The site was then consistently occupied from the Early Bronze Age (3rd millennium BC) until Islamic times.
-During the entire 3rd millennium, the settlement extended beyond the mound and included the eastern slope, as indicated by the presence of typical Ninevite 5 (3100-2600 BC) pottery sherds and specimens from later periods (2600-2000 BC) as well.
-During the 2nd millennium BC, the settlement most likely reached its maximum extension.
-Pottery dating to the Middle Bronze Age, found on the eastern and southern slope of the mound in addition to other collection areas, accounts for one fourth of the collected diagnostic sherds.
-Materials from the early Late Bronze Age (1600-1400 BC) are less frequent but are also spread out over the mound and are comparable to the contemporary finds from Helawa.
-The occupation of the site during the Middle Assyrian (Late Bronze Age II, 1400-1000 BC), Assyrian and post-Assyrian (9th – late 4th centuries BC) periods is similarly attested.
-A consistent number of pottery sherds dating to the Hellenistic (late 4th – mid-2nd centuries BC) and Parthian (mid-2nd century BC – 3rd century AD) periods were collected on the eastern and southern slopes of the mound, suggesting that the last occupation of the site developed during these centuries.
-Pottery sherds and objects from the Islamic period, more popular in the southern area, also demonstrate the presence of a Medieval occupation.
+The most ancient traces of occupation at the site date to the Hassuna/Halaf period (6th millennium BC, Aliawa I) and have been recorded in the western area of the mound.
+Late Ubaid period potsherds (late 6th-early 5th millennium BC, Aliawa II) have been collected in the southern area of the mound, while pottery sherds belonging to the LC 3-5 (4th millennium BC, Aliawa IIIB) are spread out over a wider zone.
+The site was then consistently occupied from the Early Bronze Age (3rd millennium BC, Aliawa IVA-B) until Islamic times.
+During the entire 3rd millennium, the settlement extended beyond the mound and included the eastern slope, as indicated by the presence of typical Ninevite 5 (3100-2600 BC, Aliawa IVA) pottery sherds and specimens from later periods (2600-2000 BC, Aliawa IVB) as well.
+During the Middle Bronze Age (2000-1550 BC), the settlement most likely reached its maximum extension (Aliawa VA-B).
+Pottery dating to this period, found on the eastern and southern slope of the mound in addition to other collection areas, especially in the eastern and southern sector, accounts for one fourth of the collected diagnostic sherds.
+Materials from the early Late Bronze Age (1550-1350 BC, Aliawa VIA-B) are less frequent but are also spread out over the mound and are comparable to the contemporary finds from Helawa.
+The occupation of the site during the Middle Assyrian (Late Bronze Age II, 1350-950 BC, Aliawa VIB), Assyrian and post-Assyrian (9th – late 4th centuries BC, Aliawa VII-VIII) periods is similarly attested.
+A consistent number of pottery sherds dating to the Hellenistic (late 4th – mid-2nd centuries BC, Aliawa IX) and Parthian (mid-2nd century BC – 3rd century AD, Aliawa X) periods were collected on the eastern and southern slopes of the mound, suggesting that the last occupation of the site developed during these centuries.
+Pottery sherds and objects from the Islamic period, more popular in the southern area, also demonstrate the presence of a Medieval occupation (Aliawa XI-XIIA-C).